CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/cob/cob_requirements.md

 It describes identity‑layer object lifecycle, ordering metrics, stability integration, and the interface between COB, CST, and CIL.
 This document does not redefine the global COB architecture in 20.32; global requirements remain authoritative.

+## 2A.
+Alignment with 20.32

+This document defines the system_playground subset of the global COB architecture described in 20.32_cob_requirements.md.
+All SHALL statements in this document are consistent with 20.32.
+Where 20.32 defines broader or more complex behavior, the system_playground version adopts the simplified, deterministic subset required for simulation and testing.

 ---

 ## **3. Inputs**